cloudthread/docs/fundamentals/settings/integrations.md

 </div>

+The following instructions are for version 9.11 <a src='https://confluence.atlassian.com/adminjiraserver/configure-an-incoming-link-1115659067.html'>in the Jira docs.</a>

+For older versions, please follow the Jira docs.

 #### Detailed instructions&#x20;

-The following instructions are for version 9.11 here: https://confluence.atlassian.com/adminjiraserver/configure-an-incoming-link-1115659067.html

-For older versions, please follow the Jira docs.

 1. Go to Jira Administration > Applications > Application Links
 2. Click `Create Link` and select `External application` + `Direction Incoming`